 With the new and improved speaker system, the SP170s has an awesome, realistic-sounding tone, something customers have come to expect from Korg.

-Below, please take a look at some of the best rated digital pianos currently available on Amazon:
+Below, please take a look at some of the best rated digital pianos currently available online:

 Lastly, let’s take a look at some other key features of the SP170s: